-6. moisture (dew) may condense on the optics during observation.
-If this happens, DO NOT clean the optics with a cloth, as this will damage the optical surfaces.
+5. During observation, moisture (dew) may condense on the optics.
+If this happens, DO NOT clean the optics with a cloth as this will damage the optical surfaces.
 Instead, you should warm the optics slightly, e.g. with a hair dryer or with optionally available exchange heaters.
-A slight warming is sufficient!
+Slight heating is completely sufficient!
 The optical elements must not become hot under any circumstances!

-7. If you bring the telescope back into a closed room after observing, dew can form on the surface due to the difference in temperature and humidity.
+6. If you bring the telescope back into a closed room after observing, dew can form on the surface due to the difference in temperature and humidity.
 Short-term dew condensation is not a problem.
 However, the telescope should not be stored in a damp condition.
 Leave it open (without the dust cover) for about 1 hour until the optics have adjusted to the room temperature again and the moisture has disappeared.
 Only then should you place the dust covers on the telescope aperture and the focuser.